ANGSD/NgsRelate/README.md

 21. zygosity `J1+J2+J7` [Ackerman et al](http://www.genetics.org/content/206/1/105)
 22. Two-out-of-three IBD `J1+J2+J3+J5+J7+0.5*(J4+J6+J8)` [Miklos csuros](https://www.sciencedirect.com/science/article/pii/S0040580913001123)
 23. Inbreeding difference `0.5*(J4-J6)` [Miklos csuros](https://www.sciencedirect.com/science/article/pii/S0040580913001123)
 24. the log-likelihood of the ML estimate.
-If a boundary estimate shows a higher likelihood this output becomes llh\_estimate;S[1-9]\_llh\_boundary.
-S[1-9] reflect the the nine Jacquard coeffecients.
-25. number of EM iterations
+25. number of EM iterations.
+If a `-1` is displayed.
+A boundary estimate had a higher likelihood.
 26. fraction of sites used for the ML estimate

 The remaining columns relate to statistics based on a 2D-SFS.